dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 Because we have to copy the input data to these blocks anyway, converting the rows to columns is effectively free.

 There are a few operators that are inherently row-based, such as joins and aggregations.
-DuckDB has a unified internal row layout for these operators, and we decided to use it for the sorting operator as well.
+DataMiner has a unified internal row layout for these operators, and we decided to use it for the sorting operator as well.
 This layout has only been used in memory so far.
 In the next section, we will explain how we got it to work on disk as well.
 We should note that we will only write sorting data to disk if main memory is not able to hold it.